General Options

 Granular Runtime RBAC & ABAC Options

-With the release of CoSort 11 and its built-in runtime Operational Governance System (OGS) for SortCL-compatible structured data manipulation jobs, read, execute, and write permissions are now available at the user, group and role level for multiple execution-related attributes.
+With the release of CoSort 11 and its built-in runtime Operational Governance System (OGS) for SortCL-compatible structured data manipulation jobs, read, run, and write permissions are now available at the user, group and role level for multiple script items.

-Controllable items include: named job scripts, data sources and targets, data class and file names, and even field functions and conditions for Voracity, CoSort, FieldShield, NextForm and RowGen applications.
+Controllable items include named: job scripts, data sources and targets, data class and field names, set files, functions and conditions for Voracity, CoSort, FieldShield, NextForm and RowGen applications.
 Jobs exit with an error message -- on screen and in the log -- if any optionally assigned permission, or script signature validation, test fails.

-Multiple options for permission-denied behavior as determined in one or more secure policy files created by a designated system governor.
+The options for permission-denied and other OGS behavior are specified in one or more secure policy files created by a designated system governor.